zainamroti/zainamroti/README.md

 #### NOTE:
 - Top Languages do not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on my GitHub.

-- Most of my work goes into private repositories, on freelance projects.
+- Most of my work goes into private repositories or freelance projects.

 - Looking forward to working on some side projects as opensource.